Search This Blog

 “ little bit(two inches wide) of ivory on which I work with so fine a brush, as produces little effect after much labour?”

-It was the practice, in 1816, to paint miniature portraits in fine detail on fine slivers of ivory cut from elephant tusks.
+It was the practice, in 1816, to paint miniature portraits in fine detail on thin slivers of ivory cut from elephant tusks.
 They were intended to not only show the likeness of the sitter but also to try and capture their personality.

-Thirty one years after Jane wrote her letter, in 1847, Charlotte Bronte has Jayne Eyre using the miniature portrait as a sort of talisman or voodoo doll to expurge her feelings for Mr Rochester and her thoughts and feelings about Blanche Ingram.
+Thirty one years after Jane wrote her letter, in 1847, Charlotte Bronte has Jayne Eyre using the miniature portrait as a sort of talisman or voodoo to expurge her feelings for Mr Rochester and her thoughts and feelings about Blanche Ingram.
 She decides to draw a self portrait in chalks on a piece of glass and a portrait in watercolours of Blanche Ingram on , “a piece of smooth ivory.”

 Susan Pearce,who has researched the meaning of artefacts, says that objects not only carry messages from their conception and creation, but gain messages as the years and centuries pass.
 They are handled and used in different contexts and so have new histories and meanings attached to them.